RowanDurrant/poser/README.md

+TO DO: think of new acronym, this one is taken :(((

 # PROSE: Phylogenetic Rabies Outbreak Size Estimation
 A simple method of estimating rabies outbreak sizes from phylogenetic trees in R.